alexmalykh/cmsplugin-css-background/README.rst

 2. Configure the background, id and class CSS styling that will be applied to the div element wrapper added by the plugin.
-All fields may be left blank if not required except there must be either a color or image specified (otherwise there seems little point adding this plugin!).
+All fields may be left blank if not required, except there must be at least one one of: color, image, id or class specified (otherwise there seems little point adding this plugin!).

 3. Add or rearrange existing CMS plugins as children to the background plugin.